-- Importing a Bitmap File>Import.
+- 2. Importing a Bitmap File>Import.
 For this exercise, select the file Blue.Sky.jpg.
 Press Open, position the corner-shaped cursor at the top left corner of your canvas and click to place the image. - 3.
 Increase the Magnification It is often useful to increase the magnification to work more precisely on parts of the picture.
-Click on the magnification setting at the lower right to increase the magnification but you will want the entire width of the image to be visible on the screen. - 4.
+Click on the magnification setting at the lower right to change the magnification as desired. - 4.
 Cropping a Bitmap From the Tools panel, choose the Crop Tool.
 Choose View>Rulers.
 Position your cursor at the left edge of the canvas at the 200 pixel mark and drag across to the right edge of the canvas and the 300 pixel mark.
 Double click inside the bounding box or press Enter to crop the selection.

 5. Applying a Filter - From the tools panel, choose the Rectangular Marquee tool (in the Bitmap section).
 Draw a rectangle over the bottom half of the graphic.
 The resulting "marching ants" define the selection you have just made.
-Select Filters>Adjust Color>Hoe/Saturation.
+Select Filters>Adjust Color>Hue/Saturation.
 In the dialog box, slide the Lightness slider to 50 and click the Preview checkbox (if it is not already checked) to see the results.